isomerpages/moe-temasekjc/_temasek-experience/Student Well Being.md

 <li>
 <p>COUNSELLING</p>
 <p>Counselling provides a safe space for students to discuss their challenges.
-The College Counsellor and Part-Time College Counsellor are located at the Temasek Guidance Hub (E108).
+The School Counsellor and Learning Support Educator are located at the Temasek Guidance Hub (E108).
 For more information, students can refer to the Student Well-Being noticeboard.</p>
 <p></p>
 </li>
 </ul>